 - Kelly mentioned on Facebook that different brands of chocolate chips have different cocoa ratios.
 If the recipe calls for a specific brand, use it.

 Have all your ingredients measured and ready before you begin.

-- Fudge making is a very precise science and letting something boil an extra minute or two while you look for the right measuring spoon can mean disaster.
+- Fudge making is a very precise science.
+Letting something boil an extra minute or two while you look for the right measuring spoon can mean disaster.

 Line your pan with buttered foil.

 - This will make getting the fudge out of the pan much easier.

 Fudge is easiest to cut out of the pan.